 - Exercise isn’t for acute pain – Patients with injuries that caused acute pain requiring hospitalization did not improve faster whether active or not.

-- Low impact exercise is the starting point – Don’t jump straight into an intense workout routine if you suffer from back pain.
+- Low impact exercise is the starting point – Don’t jump straight into an intense workout routine if you suffer from backache.
 Taking a walk every day or going for a swim is a great place to start.

 - Avoid twisting exercises – If you already have back pain, golf, tennis, and other sports that involve twisting are not the best options.